learn-co-students/has_secure_password_lab-ios-0916/README.md

 ## Instructions

-Create a User model and migrations.
-You'll find that there are already tests for the model.
-Use `has_secure_password` to easily get them to pass.
+1. Create a User model and migrations.

-Run your migrations.

-Create a `UsersController`.
-It should respond to `new` with a signup form, and respond to `create` by creating a new user.
-There are tests for this controller; ensure they pass.
+2. Create a Users controller.
+It should respond to new with the signup form, and respond to create by creating a new user.

-Create a `SessionsController`.
+3. Create a Sessions controller.
 There are already tests for the sessions controller—ensure they pass.

-Finally, you'll need to create a user homepage.
-You can either create a controller for it (a `WelcomeController` is a reasonable thing that you'll see frequently), or you can make it a route from the `UsersController`.
-Write any tests you feel you need for this new route or controller.
+4. Create a user homepage.
+You can either create a controller for it (a `WelcomeController` is a reasonable thing that you'll see frequently), or you can make it an action in the User's controller.

 Happy coding.